Chef Vo Thanh Vuong - Photo: Michelin Guide

 Traditional Ba Ghien Broken Rice

 Vo Thanh Vuong also often visits Ba Ghien Broken Rice.
 The grilled ribs are fragrant, juicy and just the right amount of burnt.
-The rice is fluffy, the pickles are crispy and everything is just right.
+The rice is fluffy, the pickles are crunchy and everything is just right.

 Ba Ghien broken rice is one of the destinations.

 This broken rice restaurant has been a favorite in Ho Chi Minh City since the 1990s.
-While grilled ribs are the most popular choice, the restaurant also serves chicken, meaning you have a reason to visit at least twice a week.
+While grilled ribs are the most popular choice, the restaurant also sells chicken, meaning you have a reason to visit at least twice a week.

 Head to Elgin or Coco Dining for the best views